x752155/-mpi-TSP-/README.md

 mpi.exe

-Original example , open the powershell and run with commend `mpiexec -n num mpi.exe`  //num is the number of Thread
+Original example , open the powershell and run with commend: /<br>
+`mpiexec -n num mpi.exe`  //num is the number of Thread

 pcb442.tsp

 data

 tsp0.txt

 save the final answer